akapet00/covid-19-modelling-croatia/README.md

 # cmj-covid-19-paper

-Analysis, parameter identification and simulation of the first wave (mid Feb - Jun) of COVID-19 outbreak in Croatia.
+Analysis, parameter identification and simulation of the first wave (mid Feb - Jun) of COVID-19 outbreak in Croatia using deterministic SEIR(D) and Heidler exponential functions.